 Two Sheffield men are the face of the new campaign from Smokefree Sheffield that aims to highlight some of the harmful effects of smoking that are less well known.

-Smokefree Sheffield, a three-year initiative, aims to reduce prevalence of smoking across the city, with smokers, non-smokers and quitters working together towards a smokefree future.
+Smokefree Sheffield, a three-year initiative, aims to reduce the prevalence of smoking across the city, with smokers, non-smokers and quitters working together towards a smokefree future.

 Retired Paul Smith, from Netherthorpe, and security worker Mohammed Akram, who lives in Fir Vale, feature in the campaign aimed at routine and manual workers, who represent one of the highest prevalence rates in the city.